amolabs/docs/protocol.md

 ### History Record
 **NOTE:** The key and value of data are stored on the database in the type of byte array.
-To prevent unexpected collisions, derived from using the same key, such as overwriting or deleting data, hardcoded prefix value is attached to the key.
+To prevent unexpected collisions, derived from using the same key, such as overwriting or deleting data, hard-coded prefix value is attached to the key.

 The information on incentives distributed to stake holders per block creation